Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields

 \subsection{Y-coordinate in the mini-superspace}

 We consider a coupled system of gravity and $n$ free massless scalar fields $\phi_I=\phi_I(\tau)$ and construct a Hamiltonian suitable for the canonical-transformation method.
 Before going to the details, it is interesting to see what would happen if we included mass terms and cosmological constant.
-So, let us start with a more general action:
+So, let us start with the action: